json-api/json-api/_format/1.1/index.md

   Schema) for the current document.
 * [pagination] links for the primary data.

-> Note: The `self` link in the top-level `links` object must contain the query parameters provided by the client
+> Note: The `self` link in the top-level `links` object allows a client to
+> refresh the data represented by the current response document.
+The client
+> should be able to use the provided link without applying any additional
+> information.
+Therefore the link must contain the query parameters provided
-> to generate the current response document.
-This includes but is not limited to
+> by the client to generate the response document.
+This includes but is not
-> query parameters used for [inclusion of related resources][fetching resources],
+> limited to query parameters used for [inclusion of related resources][fetching resources],
 > [sparse fieldsets][fetching sparse fieldsets], [sorting][fetching sorting],
 > [pagination][fetching pagination] and [filtering][fetching filtering].